 The Philadelphia GEAR UP model seeks to dramatically improve the outcomes and educational success for a targeted cohort of approximately 1,557 students.
 Over a six-year period, GEAR UP will offer academic and co-curricular experiences for students and teachers aimed at helping students to effectively prepare for post-secondary education.
 A total of 18 middle schools and four neighborhood high schools will be engaged in intensive academic and college readiness activities to ensure participating students' readiness, access and success in college.
-For more information, please call 215-751-8933.
+Under the grant, the College serves Smith, Vare, and Chester A. Arthur Middle Schools with academic supports to help students increase their academic supports and to gain early awareness to higher education.
+For more information, please call 215-751-8381.